Sierra Leone election: Julius Maada Bio re-elected as opposition cries foul

 The campaign took place against a backdrop of a troubled economy, the rising cost of living and concerns about national unity.

-This was Sierra Leone's fifth election since the civil war ended in 2002.
+Mr Bio, who blamed the country's woes on external factors such as the coronavirus pandemic and the war in Ukraine, now has the task of solving these problems.

+The election is the fifth since Sierra Leone's 11-year civil war officially ended in 2002.
+It was a particularly brutal conflict, with 50,000 deaths and thousands of people estimated to have had their arms and limbs amputated.

-The 11-year conflict cost an estimated 50,000 lives, but since then the country has had a tradition of largely peaceful, free and credible elections, according to Marcella Samba Sesay, chairperson of the NGO National Elections Watch.
+But since then the country has had a tradition of largely peaceful, free and credible elections, according to Marcella Samba Sesay, chairperson of the non-governmental organisation National Elections Watch.